-Leaving heaven and going further left on our diagram, there's a chasm or gulf.
+Moving over a little to our left, in the middle there's a gulf or a chasm.
 What that means is that no one can cross over from one of these two destinations to the other.
-Jesus said, in the story of the rich man and Lazarus,
+Jesus said, in the story of the rich man and Lazarus.